AbdurRazzaq2004/Wazuh-Security-Platform/OpenClaw-and-Wazuh-Integration/WazuhClaw-Overview.md

 ## Key Benefits

 ### 1. Zero Alert Fatigue
-The system uses **alert-only mode** — Slack notifications fire only when actual security issues are detected.
+The system uses **alert-only mode** Slack notifications fire only when actual security issues are detected.
 No more "all clear" spam every 15 minutes.

 ### 2. Enterprise Compliance Without Enterprise Cost
 Automated compliance checks against 7 frameworks, with specific control-level mapping (e.g., PCI DSS Requirement 2.2, HIPAA §164.312(a)(1)).
 A compliance audit that would take days is reduced to a single Telegram message.

 ### 3. Proactive Defense
 Active response automatically blocks brute-force attackers.
 FIM detects unauthorized file changes in real-time.
-You don't wait for a breach — the system acts immediately.
+You don't wait for a breach, the system acts immediately.

 ### 4. Accessible Security
 No need to learn OpenSearch query syntax, Wazuh API endpoints, or security frameworks.
 Just ask the Telegram bot in natural language.
 The AI handles the complexity.

 ### 5. Full Visibility
-10-section deep audit covers: system health, alert analysis, file integrity, malware, vulnerabilities, threat hunting, SCA compliance, regulatory compliance, IT hygiene, and active response — all in one report.
+10-section deep audit covers: system health, alert analysis, file integrity, malware, vulnerabilities, threat hunting, SCA compliance, regulatory compliance, IT hygiene, and active response, all in one report.

 ### 6. Cost Effective
 The entire stack runs on a single EC2 instance.
 All components are open-source or free-tier.
 No per-agent licensing, no per-GB ingestion fees.